gotcha/vimpdb/README.rst

 Now, when the python interpreter hits that line, VIM will get the focus and load the source file.

-Now you'll be able to use the following commands:
+You may now use the following commands:

 .. csv-table:: VimPDB Commands
     :header-rows: 1